fredfrazao/eks_playground/README.md

 - a AWS account
 - a configured AWS CLI
 - AWS IAM Authenticator
+- terraform cloud account for the backend and the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in the workspace env.
 - terraform >= 0.14
 - kubectl to interact with the elk
 ```